odpi/egeria-docs/site/docs/types/0/0010-Base-Model.md

 *Process* describes a well-defined set of processing steps and decisions that drive a particular aspect of the organization's business.
 Most processes are automated with software (see [*DeployedSoftwareComponent*](/types/2/0215-Software-Components/#deployedsoftwarecomponent)) but they may also be a manual procedure.
 An automated process can be invoked from a remote server through a [*DeployedAPI*](/types/2/0212-deployed-apis/#deployedapi).

+Processes have an advanced lifecycle.
+They can have the following [instance statuses](/concepts/instance-status).

+* Draft
+* Proposed
+* Approved
+* Active
+* Deleted

 ### DataSet

 *DataSet* represents a collection of related data.
 This data does not need to be stored together.
 The *formula* property describes the logic used to populate the DataSet.
 See [*DataStore*](/types/2/0210-Data-Stores) for the `Asset` that represents a physical store and the [*DataContentForDataSet*](/types/2/0210-Data-Stores/#datacontentfordataset) relationship links the DataSet to the asset(s) that describe the data sources.